 Senior DITA Content Strategist at IXIASOFT

-A bit about Keith.
 Keith is IXISOFT’s Senior DITA Content Strategist.
 He is also an award-winning lecturer on Information Architecture at the University of Toronto’s School for Continuing Education.
-He is the Chair of the OASIS DITA Adoption Committee, and regularly presents at conferences, works with customers.
+He is the Chair of the OASIS DITA Adoption Committee, regularly presents at conferences, and works with customers.
 Keith continuously researches how DITA is being used and then shares those results with the community.
 Keith’s popular industry blog DITAWriter.com has become a focal point on DITA resources.